kadirahq/flow-router/README.md

 ## API

-Flow Router has rich API to help you to navigate the router and reactively get information from the router.
+Flow Router has a rich API to help you to navigate the router and reactively get information from the router.

 #### FlowRouter.getParam(paramName);

-Reactive function which you can use to get a param from the URL.
+Reactive function which you can use to get a parameter from the URL.

 ~~~js
 // route def: /apps/:appId